 Miners will then add the digital assets to their freeze list, rejecting transactions that use them, thus preventing the assets from being spent.
 The service does not allow anyone to arbitrarily enforce a freeze, and miners will only accept a court order or document of equivalent value, on the same consensus basis that the network uses now.

 Digital asset recovery can be made possible on BTC, BCH and BSV.
-However, Bitcoin SV, BSV, is the first blockchain to take the step towards it with the launch of the BM tool – creating the world’s first regulatory-friendly blockchain.
+However, BSV blockchain, BSV, is the first blockchain to take the step towards it with the launch of the BM tool – creating the world’s first regulatory-friendly blockchain.

 Consistent with the original Bitcoin white paper